The Riddle (novel): Plot

 Maerad and Dharin ride their dogsled toward the south, but are attacked on the way to Murask by the Jussacks, a tribe of Cossack-like hunters sent by the Winterking to seize Maerad.
 Dharin is killed and Maerad taken prisoner.
 The Jussacks transport her in their own dogsleds to the northeastern stronghold where Arkan's life and power are situated, where they hand her to Arkan.
 En route Maerad develops a friendship with Nim, the Jussack warrior deputed to take care of her, and loses three fingers to frostbite, reducing her much-cherished ability to play music.

 In Arkan's fortress, Maerad is given a life of illusory luxury, her corporeal needs attended by a servant woman named Gima, who views Arkan as her beloved master.
 Arkan and Maerad gradually develop a Beauty and the Beast-like relationship, wherein she feels sexually drawn to him and he to her.
 During her captivity, Arkan reads the writing on Maerad's lyre, revealing that the symbols are an ogham-analogous script containing the power of the Speech.
 He additionally reveals that they were created by the Bard Nelsor, who attempted to capture the Song's power without realizing the disasters this could cause.
 Nelsor is later suggested to have been Arkan's homosexual partner.

 Maerad is contacted during her captivity by Ardina, who has changed herself into a wolf and does not initially reveal her own identity.
 She gives Maerad a saying: "Triple-tongued is triple-named".
 This implies that in addition to the girl's human name, Maerad, and her Bardic name Elednor, she has another, Elidhu name, which Arkan does not know and therefore cannot use to control her as he uses the others.
 Ultimately, Maerad walks out of Arkan's stronghold and joins Ardina, who guides her to assume wolf's form.
 As wolves, the two escape, pursued by Arkan's stormdogs.

 Ardina delivers Maerad to the wolf pack who serve Inka-Reb and leaves her with them.
 Subsequently, the wolf pack take Maerad to Annar, where she travels, still a wolf herself, to her birthplace of Pellinor.
 There, she encounters Cadvan, who has survived the battle in the mountains and come to Pellinor at Ardina's advice.
 She resumes her human form, hears Cadvan's account of his own travels through Zmarkan (which he had pursued shortly in her wake), and reveals her own story to him.
 Cadvan speculates regarding the meaning of what she has learned, suspecting that her destiny involves undoing Nelsor's captivity of the Speech, which neither Light nor Dark should have achieved.
 The two of them plan to seek out Maerad's brother Hem, who is significant to her destiny.
-Will she ever find her destiny?